Clinical Services Lab Overview

 The HudsonAlpha Clinical Services Lab (CSL) offers personalized genomic sequencing and analysis for the identification of rare undiagnosed and misdiagnosed disease.
 HudsonAlpha Clinical Services Lab was established in 2015 in response to the growth of the field of genomic medicine and increased demand for sequencing.

 Advantages of the Clinical Services Lab

 With the speed of genomic sequencing increasing at the same time as a rapid drop in pricing, whole genome sequencing (WGS) is rapidly becoming a preferred clinical laboratory test.
 Today, whole genome sequencing can be used to identify variants linked to rare undiagnosed and misdiagnosed disease.
 Additionally, whole genome sequencing is being used in cancer cases, both in tumor profiling and in ascertaining familial risk.
 Research studies are currently evaluating the logistics, impact, ethics, and health ramifications of sequencing newborn babies at birth.

-Our analysis and interpretation pipeline was developed in-house and has become a model of the industry; our in-house development team is continually building, refining, and enhancing the existing pipeline to incorporate new genomic information and to provide the most nimble tools for genomic analysis.
+Our analysis and interpretation pipeline was developed in house and has become a model of the industry; our development team is continually building, refining, and enhancing the existing pipeline to incorporate new genomic information and to provide the most nimble tools for genomic analysis.

 Fully Automated, High Speed Sequencing Platform Developed

 Whole genome sequencing provider for the NIH Undiagnosed Disease Network

 The HudsonAlpha Clinical Services Lab, in collaboration with Illumina, serves as the whole genome sequencing core for the Undiagnosed Disease Network (UDN), a National Institutes of Health-funded study to diagnosed rare and new diseases through the use of genomics and other advanced technologies.